ctarn/TargetWizard.jl/doc/src/manual/report/TargetAcquisitionReport.md

 used to filter PSM list.

 #### MS Sim.
 Thres.
-used to match troditional and targeted MS scans.
+used to match traditional and targeted MS scans.

 ## Output Results
 Once finished, TargetWizard will save two reports to `Output Directroy`.